My husband and I had an experience that was rather scary and to say the least-stressful.

-So, we laughed at the ride we were having back home-instead of being on our way to my mother in law’s for the Mother’s Day weekend.
+So, we laughed at the ride we were having back home instead of being on our way to my mother-in-law’s for the weekend.

 I definitely had my moments while on the freeway, where my adrenaline was running quite high.

-I was definitely tuned into those that day and was glad they came to me naturally.
+I was definitely turned into those that day and was glad they came to me naturally.

 I think that’s why my husband and I were actually able to laugh at being in our car on top of the tow truck and feeling like we were on a ride.

 We were making some lemonade out of some pretty tart lemons we had!

 And, I’m grateful we could laugh at that instead of cry!

 I regularly write out lists of what I’m grateful for.
 Here are some:

 - I am so grateful for my husband’s quick responses that day which saved our lives.